 The S&P 500 Index is a float-adjusted market capitalization weighted index that measures the large-cap U.S. equity market.
 The index includes 500 of the top companies in leading industries of the U.S. economy.
+The Bloomberg Barclays U.S. Government/Credit Index measures the performance of U.S. dollar-denominated United States Treasuries, government-related, and investment-grade U.S. corporate securities that have a remaining maturity of greater than or equal to one year.
+In addition, the securities have $250 million or more of outstanding face value and are fixed-rate and non-convertible securities.
 It is not possible to invest directly in an index.

 Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Fixed-income securities are subject to interest rate risk and, as such, the net asset value of the Fund may fall as interest rates rise.
 The lower-rated securities in which the Fund may invest may carry greater risk of nonpayment of interest or principal then higher-rated bonds.
 In addition to the risks typically associated with fixed-income securities, loan participations in which the Fund may invest carry other risks, including the risk of insolvency of the lending bank or other intermediary.
 Loan participations may be unsecured or not fully collateralized may be subject to restrictions on resale and sometimes trade infrequently on the secondary market.
 The Fund’s emphasis on dividend-paying stocks involves the risk that such stocks may fall out of favor with investors and underperform non-dividend paying stocks and the market as a whole over any period of time.
 In addition, there is no guarantee that the companies in which the Fund invests will declare dividends in the future or that dividends, if declared, will remain at current levels or increase over time.
 The amount of any dividend the company may pay may fluctuate significantly.
 In addition, the value of dividend-paying common stocks can decline when interest rates rise as fixed-income investments become more attractive to investors.
 This risk may be greater due to the current period of historically low interest rates.
-The Fund typically holds a limited number of stocks (generally 50 to 65).
+The Fund typically holds a limited number of stocks (generally 45 to 55).
 As a result, the appreciation or depreciation of any one security held by the Fund will have a greater impact on the Fund’s net asset value than it would if the Fund invested in a large number of securities.
-The value of a security believed by the Fund’s managers to be undervalued may never reach what the manager believes to be its full value, or such security’s value may decrease.
+The value of a security believed by the Fund’s manager to be undervalued may never reach what the manager believes to be its full value, or such security’s value may decrease.
+These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.
-These and other risks are more fully described in the Fund’s prospectus.